 There are a few ways your doctor can obtain these cells.
 They may take a sputum sample.
-The fluid around your lungs usually has some cancer cells, too.
-Or your doctor may obtain a sample with a needle inserted through your skin (thoracentesis).
+If there is any fluid around your lungs, it will usually have some cancer cells.
+Your doctor may obtain a sample with a needle inserted through your skin (thoracentesis).
 Then, your cells are examined under a microscope for signs of cancer.

 A biopsy is another way to look at cells under a microscope.
 Your doctor can take a biopsy of the tumor using a needle inserted through your skin (needle biopsy) or a tube with a light and camera that’s inserted through your mouth or nose (bronchoscopy).

-This is an imaging test that shows a bright spot in any tissue where there’s cancer.
-PET scans are used to look for metastases near the tumor or in the body.
+This imaging test shows a bright spot in any tissue where there’s cancer.
+PET scans look for metastases near the tumor or in the body.

-This is an imaging test that shows a bright spot in areas of bonewhere the cancer has spread.
+This is an imaging test that shows a bright spot in areas of bone where cancer has spread.

 Pulmonary function tests